 AbstractPut your engineering skills to the test to see if you can build a machine—powered by nothing but gravity—that will automatically sort out two different sizes of plastic spheres.
 That might seem like a strange task, but have you ever used a coin sorter to separate pennies, nickels, dimes, and quarters?
 How about using a sifter in the kitchen to separate fine grains of flour or sugar from bigger lumps?
 Machines that can automatically sort objects or particles of different sizes are used in many applications; for example, in the mining industry to separate valuable gems and minerals from rocks and dirt.
-Try this project to build your own marble machine and submit your score to see how you rank against other competitors in the 2016 Fluor Engineering Challenge and possibly win a cash prize for your school or afterschool organization!
+Looking for inspiration?
+You can see how other students have tackled this and other annual Science Buddies Engineering Challenges.

 ObjectiveBuild a gravity-powered sorting machine that can separate small and large plastic spheres.